Topl/Knowledge-Base/docs/Glossary/glossary.md

 An incentive-driven, probabilistic consensus algorithm where chain extension eligibility is determined via a race condition, originally presented in the Bitcoin whitepaper.

 ## Nodes
-Nodes are the machines that store and maintain the state of the Topl Blockchain.
+Nodes are the machines that store and maintain the state of the Apparatus Blockchain.
 They play a crucial role in the decentralized network by communicating with each other to share information about the blockchain state and any new updates.
-The collective network formed by these nodes is what constitutes the Topl network.
+The collective network formed by these nodes is what constitutes the Apparatus network.
 Nodes collaborate to validate transactions, propagate data across the network, and ensure the integrity and consensus of the blockchain.
-By participating in the network, nodes contribute to the security and decentralization of the Topl Blockchain, creating a robust and resilient system for storing and processing data.
+By participating in the network, nodes contribute to the security and decentralization of the Apparatus Blockchain, creating a robust and resilient system for storing and processing data.

 ## P2PKH
-P2PKH (Pay to Public Key Hash) is a basic instruction on the blockchain that signifies "pay to this Topl address."
+P2PKH (Pay to Public Key Hash) is a basic instruction on the blockchain that signifies "pay to this Apparatus address."
 It is a commonly used transaction script in blockchain systems.
 When initiating a transfer of assets, P2PKH specifies the destination address where the assets should be sent.
 It involves the creation of a hash of the recipient's public key, which serves as the address for receiving the assets.
 P2PKH provides a secure and convenient way for users to transfer assets to each other within the blockchain network, ensuring the correct allocation of funds while preserving the privacy of the recipient's public key.

 ## Payment Key
 Cryptographic key, needed by all, responsible for authorizing moving coins (or tokens)A payment key is a cryptographic key required by all users to authorize the movement of coins or tokens within a blockchain network.
 It serves as a form of digital signature that proves ownership and provides the necessary permission to initiate transactions.
 When a user wants to send coins or tokens, they use their payment key to sign the transaction, demonstrating their authority to transfer the funds.
 This key plays a critical role in securing and validating transactions, ensuring that only authorized individuals can move coins within the blockchain network.